 All calculations are controlled through the parameters read from the external file.
-The name of the input file is of one's choice, program asks for its name at start of execution, but the default is jm.inp.
+The name of the input file is arbitrary since program asks for it at start of execution.
+The default name is jm.inp.
 The input file should be composed of a set of lines in the following form:

-; comment keyword = value ;comment
+- ; comment - keyword = value ; comment

 Blank lines, lines beginning with ";" and lines without proper keyword are ignored.
-Keywords and values are case sensitive, there is a free choice of their order in a file.
-Not all keywords are mandatory, what will be discussed later.
-There have to be spaces around the "=" sign and before the ";" sign (except the case when whole line is a comment).
-Below is an example of the input file, in which all of the keywords recognized by the program are included.
-The senses of the particular parameters are discussed later, but they can be easily presumed from their names and included comments.
+Keywords and values are case sensitive, their order in the file is arbitrary.
+Not all keywords are required in all cases, this will be discussed later.
+Please note that there must be at least one space around the "=" sign and before the ";" sign (except the case when whole line is a comment).
+Below is an example of the input file containing all keywords recognized by the program.
+The meanings of the particular parameters are discussed later, but they can be easily presumed from their names and included comments.